xuezhiy/Notes/proxy.md

       # docker pull gcr.io/google_containers/kube-apiserver-amd64:v1.6.0    // should be work.

-2.
-Install tsocks on Ubuntu and set server/port
+2.Install tsocks on Ubuntu and set server/port

     # apt-get install tsocks
     # vi /etc/tsocks.conf

     // add server and port to the config
     // Use proxy to execute
     # sudo tscoks apt-get update

 Install tsocks on Mac